FAQs

 Every year!
 Here at Serv-All, we will call and send a postcard to remind you that you are due for your routine filter change.
 The cost is anywhere between $45 and $85, depending on what stage reverse osmosis system you have.

 Yes!
 The reason why you need to change the filter regularly is the water still sits on the filters.
-Another reason is that if your ice maker is hooked up to the reverse osmosis system, it is constantly sending water to your ice maker.
+Also, if your ice maker is hooked up to the reverse osmosis system, it is constantly sending water to your ice maker.

 The whole reason behind a filter change is to protect the membrane filter — the filter that you change out every three to five years.
 That filter is the heart and soul of the whole system.
 If that goes bad, your water will taste bad and will cost you more money down the road.
 Also, if the filters clog up, that could cause damage and break the system.
 Don’t let this happen to you!
 Change your system’s filter every year!